hamzakoc/Final-Project-Biweekly-Progress/README.md

 Currency live API added

-Some kind of  requirent will might be changed depent of organization
+Some kind of requirement will might be added depent of organizations' requests